 So as you can see, the background layer has less harsh edges now, and we can adjust this to as sharp or as soft as we want by adjusting the radius slider in the Gaussian Blur pop-up.
 But, going too far makes the shadow look distorted or too generalised, so it’s usually best to keep the radius at a sensible level.

-We’ll press Okay to add a change filter, which has appeared on the layer, and you can always double click to go back onto the option.
+We’ll press Okay to add a change filter, which has appeared on the layer, and you can simply double-click to go back onto the option.
 Had we rasterized the layer, we wouldn’t be able to add a smart filter, it would just commit a layer filter forever.

-I want to make it look like the shadow is coming directly off of the text, so I’ll stretch it out a little bit further than the height of the text, press enter like we did earlier, and then disable the blur using the eye icon.
-It still doesn’t look right, and that’s because we moved the shadow layer earlier when it was a 2D style shadow.
+I want to make it look like the shadow is coming directly off of the text, so I’ll stretch it out a little bit further than the height of the text, press enter as we did earlier, and then disable the blur using the eye icon.
+It still doesn’t look right, and that’s because we moved the drop shadow layer earlier when it was a 2D-style shadow.
 We can now move it back manually using the directional keys and now it looks great.
-And there you have it, two easy ways to create shadows in Photoshop.
+And there you have it, two easy ways to create a drop shadow in Photoshop.

-If you enjoyed this video, please leave a like, and if you have any questions or suggestions, please feel free to comment on them.
+If you enjoyed this drop shadow Photoshop tutorial, please leave a like, and if you have any questions or suggestions, please feel free to comment on them.
 We’re creating all kinds of tutorials for Adobe programs, so hit subscribe and enjoy our content.

 Here are some examples of how adding drop shadows in Photoshop can be used when creating print-ready artwork:

 - Add Depth and Dimension: Drop shadows can be added to text, logos, or images to create a sense of depth and dimension, making these elements appear as if they are floating above the background.
 This effect helps grab the viewer’s attention and can make the design more visually appealing.